vachalvo/vachalvo/README.md

 ### I'm Student, Developer and Programmer.

-- 🔭 I’m currently working at Unicorn
+- 🔭 I’m currently working at Unicorn.
-- 🌱 I’m currently learning React, .NET and other
+- 🌱 I’m currently learning React, .NET and other.
 - ⚡ 2022 Goals: finish fourth year of school, travel, learn new technology, read books.

 ```java